Telegram-Mini-Apps/telegram-apps/apps/docs/src/apps-communication/methods.md

 }), 'https://web.telegram.org');
 ```

-This code will make the Telegram back button appear.
-We will define the back
+This code will make the Telegram [BackButton](../ui/back-button) appear.
-button and other components in the next sections of the documentation.

 ## Desktop and mobile

-Unlike the web, desktop and mobile applications use a bit more unusual way of
+Unlike the web, desktop and mobile applications use a bit more unusual way of calling methods.
+Both
-calling methods.
-Both of these platforms will create a global
+of these platforms will create a global function `window.TelegramWebviewProxy.postEvent`.
-function `window.TelegramWebviewProxy.postEvent(eventType: string, eventData: string)`.

 As the first argument, this function accepts the event name.
-The second one -
+The second one - the parameters object,
-the parameters object, converted to a string.
+converted to a string.
 Here is how it works:

 ```typescript
 window.TelegramWebviewProxy.postEvent('web_app_setup_back_button', JSON.stringify({